fortrabbit/help/docs/billing.md

 #### On invoice

-For enterprise clients with some more monthly recurring revenue (>=300 MRR) we also offer to pay by bill (giro / wire) (on account, after invoice).
+For enterprise clients from Europe with a recurring revenue of more than 300 € we also offer to pay by bill (giro / wire) (on account, after invoice).
 The current workflow requires that there is already a Billing Contact set up here, including a valid payment method and best with a couple of invoices.
 Then you can ask us in support to change the payment method to on invoice.